bloc97/Anime4K/README.md

 ![ComparisonRC](https://raw.githubusercontent.com/bloc97/Anime4K/master/results/Comparisons/FSRCNNX.png)

-*Note: FSRCNNX was not specifically designed for anime.*
+*Note: FSRCNNX was not specifically trained/designed for anime.
+It is however a good general-purpose SISR algorithm for video.*

 ### Where are the PSNR/SSIM metrics